ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

                                       +.
 ```

-Which probably doesn't come up very often but it does illustrate several things:
+The above won't come up very often, but it does illustrate several things:

  * `WITH RECURSIVE` actually provides a full lambda calculus so arbitrary
    computation is possible